-The Africa Working Group (AWG) for conflict and peace studies was founded in the summer of 2004 within the Department of Conflict Analysis and Resolution (DCRS) at Nova Southeastern University (NSU) in Fort Lauderdale-Davie, Florida.
+The Africa Working Group (AWG) for conflict and peace studies was founded in the summer of 2004 within the Department of Conflict Resolution Studies (DCRS) at Nova Southeastern University (NSU) in Fort Lauderdale-Davie, Florida.

 Since its envisioned conception, the AWG continues as a joint project between faculty, students, and alumni interested in the subject of peace and conflict studies on the African continent.